gndpwnd/archive-frontend/content/posts/How_to_Know_If_You_Understand_Your_Goal.md

 ---
-title: "How to Know If You Understand Your Goal"
+title: "How To Know If You Understand Your Goal"
 date: "2022-04-02"
 description: "misc short"
 tags: [